winitzki/scall/tutorial/programming_dhall.md

 T a = Optional (Pair a (T a))
 ```

-We rewrite this equation in the form `T a = ListFK T a` with the pattern functor `ListFKF` defined by:
+We rewrite this equation in the form `T a = ListFK T a` with the pattern functor `ListFK` defined by:

 ```haskell
 ListFK T a = Optional (Pair a (T a))
 ```
-Then we define a list functor as `ListCK = LFixK ListFK`.
+Then `ListCK = LFixK ListFK` is a higher-kinded Church encoding of the `List` functor.
-The corresponding Dhall code (including a `FunctorK` evidence for `ListFK`) looks like this:
+The corresponding Dhall code (including a `FunctorK` evidence for `ListFK`) is:

 ```dhall
 let ListFK = λ(T : Type → Type) → λ(a : Type) → Optional (Pair a (T a))